-Lindvall’s film work includes a lead in CQ (directed by Roman Coppola, 2002) and the cult movie Kiss Kiss, Bang Bang (Shane Black, 2005).
-In 2007, she co-hosted “Alter Eco”, one of Discovery Channel’s first Planet Green shows, with fellow actor Adrian Grenier.
-She appeared in Sofia Coppola’s Somewhere in 2010, and in Coppola’s latest film, Charles Swan, in 2012.
-Lindvall also hosted Lifetime’s Project Runway All Stars (2012).
+After Lindvall’s lead in CQ (directed by Roman Coppola, 2002), a world of oppertuntiy opened for an acting, but as a new mother, she choose not to persue it as a career.
+Though she did appear in cult movie Kiss Kiss, Bang Bang (Shane Black, 2005).
+In 2007, she co-hosted Alter Eco, one of Discovery Channel’s first Planet Green shows, with Adrian Grenier.
+She appeared in Sofia Coppola’s Somewhere in 2010, and in Roman Coppola’s film Charles Swan in 2012.
+Lindvall also hosted Lifetime’s Project Runway All Stars in 2012.

-Thanks to her eco-activism, Lindvall was selected to host one of the first major “green fashion” shows during New York Fashion Week (2007).
-She is also a founding board member of the Natural Resources Defense Council’s “Clean by Design”, an initiative to revolutionize the textile industry in China.
+One of the earliest voices to call for more sustainable practices in the fashion industry, Lindvall was selected to host one of the first major “green fashion” shows during New York Fashion Week, 2007’s Be Eco Chic.
+She is also a founding board member of the Natural Resources Defense Council’s Clean by Design, an initiative to green the textile industry in China.

-Among her hands-on adventures in sustainable development, Lindvall once completely restored a 95-foot tugboat to sustainable, ecological standards.
+Among her hands-on adventures in sustainable development, Lindvall once completely restored a 95-foot tugboat to exacting ecological standards.
 It was docked on the Manhattan side of the Hudson River and was her home for two years.